mytory/interior/my-markdown-file.md

 Copy URL and paste it.
 That's all.

+Automatic update.

 > Thanks for great plugin.
 > \- charmjf

 > It's real awesom!!
 > \- sewonist

 Many people love it.